 A member of the herpes virus, CMV transmitted through bodily fluids such as urine or saliva of infected young children, has relatively mild effects on healthy adults.
 In fact, similar to Zika, most don’t even know they’ve contracted the virus, which remains dormant in the body after infection.
 But for pregnant women who contract CMV for the first time, the results for the baby could be catastrophic.

-We at HCA are committed to increasing public awareness of congenital CMV and providing preventative measures to positively impact the lives of pregnant women and their babies.
+We at HCA are committed to increasing public awareness of congenital cytomegalovirus and providing preventative measures to positively impact the lives of pregnant women and their babies.

 In order to prevent a CMV infection, it is critical that pregnant women:

 - Practice good personal hygiene throughout pregnancy, especially hand washing after contact with diapers or oral and nasal secretions (particularly with a child who is in daycare);

 - Do not share food, drinks, or oral utensils (e.g., silverware, toothbrush, pacifier) with young children;